tzrikka/revchat/docs/workflows/bitbucket.md

 ### PR Created

-- If the PR is a draft - abort
+- If the PR is a draft - abort (ignore this event)
 - Initialize a new Slack channel
   - Create a normalized version of the PR title
   - Create the Slack channel with the normalized name
     - If the channel already exists, retry with a numeric counter suffix
-  - Set the channel's topic (Bitbucker URL)
+  - Set the channel's topic (to the Bitbucket URL)
-  - Set the channel's description (PR title)
+  - Set the channel's description (to the PR title)
-  - Set the channel's bookmarks (comments, tasks, approvals, commits)
+  - Set the channel's bookmarks (reviewers, comments, tasks, approvals, commits, files)
-  - Post an intro Slack message: mention PR author and the PR description
+  - Post an intro Slack message: mention the PR author and the PR description
-  - Post another message with a list of linkified references in the PR title
+  - Post another message with a list of linkified references from the PR title
-  - For all opted-in participants (author + reviewers)
+  - For all **opted-in** participants (author + reviewers)
     - Add to the Slack channel
     - Send a DM about it

 ### PR Updated

 > [!NOTE]
-> Bitbucket events don't pinpoint changes like GitHub, details can be determined only by storing a snapshot of the PR's metadata and comparing it between update events.
+> Bitbucket events don't pinpoint changes like GitHub, details can be determined only by storing a snapshot of the PR's metadata and comparing it between update events (or with Bitbucket API calls, but we're avoiding doing that whenever possible).

 - If the PR is a draft - abort (ignore this event)
 - If converted into a draft - same as [PR Declined](#pr-declined)